 Ghandruk Trek Overview

-Ghandruk Trek: walk into one of the popular destinations in the Annapurna region, Ghandruk.
+Ghandruk Trek: Walk into one of the popular destinations in the Annapurna region, Ghandruk.
 The beautiful village of Ghandruk is located in western Nepal and is inhabited by the Gurung community.
 A spectacular panorama of the Himalayas in the Annapurna can be spotted from Ghandruk, such as Annapurna South, Gangapurna, Annapurna III, Hiunchuli, and Machhapuchhre.
 There’s also an old Gurung museum in the village.
-The trek is ideal for anyone who is looking into shorter hikes around Pokhara with easy trekking trails and no difficult ascends/descends.
+The trek is ideal for anyone who is looking for shorter hikes around Pokhara with easy trekking trails and no difficult ascents/descents.

 The trek begins with a private vehicle drive from Pokhara to Phedi and a walk toward Tolka, hiking up to Dhampus.
-Explore the beautiful village of Dhampus, which offers very scenic mountain views the village is spectacular, from mountains like Annapurna south to Gangapurna, Annapurna III, Hiunchuli, Machhapuchhre, and others.
-The next day the journey continues the hike to Ghandruk; a very beautiful Gurung village and one of the highlights of this trip.
-We explore the village covering it local museums and a monastery, we stay in a cozy and welcoming lodge tonight, there is nothing the following day but enjoy the breakfast with an amazing view of Annapurna, and then drive back to Pokhara, and transfer to your hotel.
+Explore the beautiful village of Dhampus, which offers very scenic mountain views.
+The village is spectacular, from mountains like Annapurna South to Gangapurna, Annapurna III, Hiunchuli, Machhapuchhre, and others.
+The next day, the journey continues with the hike to Ghandruk, a very beautiful Gurung village and one of the highlights of this trip.
+We explore the village, covering its local museums and a monastery.
+We stay in a cozy and welcoming lodge tonight.
+There is nothing the following day but enjoy breakfast with an amazing view of Annapurna, and then drive back to Pokhara, and transfer to your hotel.

 - Enjoy a day away from the hustle and bustle of the city